 Best 4k Projector

 For gaming, it’s a top-tier option.
-In its Game Mode, input lag is low enough at 4k and high-refresh rate 1080p (120Hz and 240Hz) that it feels on par with dedicated gaming-focused models.
+In its Game Mode, input lag is low enough at 4k and high-refresh-rate 1080p (120Hz and 240Hz) for a very responsive gaming experience.
 It also supports VRR, which helps reduce tearing and smooth out motion when frame rates fluctuate.
 There is some visible artifacting with VRR enabled, especially when frame rates are very unstable, so it works best if your game holds a relatively steady or capped FPS, but when it does, the experience is solid for both single-player and faster titles.
-Rounding things out, you get a motorized zoom, generous lens shift, autofocus, auto keystone, and a swivel stand, plus strong eARC audio passthrough if you want to pair it with a soundbar or AVR.
-All told, the XGIMI HORIZON 20 Max is the best 4k laser projector you can buy right now.
+Rounding things out, you get a motorized zoom, generous lens shift, autofocus, auto keystone, and a swivel stand, plus eARC audio passthrough if you want to pair it with a soundbar or AVR.
+All told, the XGIMI HORIZON 20 Max is the sweet spot if you want a bright, sharp 4k projector that is easy to live with and also genuinely capable for gaming.

 -